-See below for refund policies.
-Note that for all degrees failure to withdraw officially will result in an "F" on the student's transcript, as appropriate, even though the student may never have attended the class(es), and a student who does not withdraw officially will not be entitled to any refund.
-A student who chooses to withdraw from a class or classes, or from all classes for which he has registered, whether he has attended them or not, must officially withdraw by completing the forms which are available from the Administration office.
+For all degrees, failure to officially withdraw will result in an "F" on the student's transcript, as appropriate, even though the student may never have attended the class(es).
+A student who does not withdraw officially will not be entitled to any refund.
+A student who chooses to withdraw from class(es), whether he has attended them or not, must officially withdraw by completing the forms which are available from the Administration office.